 10 VII.
-The department of health and human services may use the final report of the 11 commission established in RSA 169-B:48 in order to finalize the capacity and site selection of the 12 replacement center.
+The department of health and human services may use the final report of the 11 commission established in RSA 169-B:48 in order to finalize the site selection of the replacement 12 center.

-- 13 VIII.
-The governor, with the approval of the fiscal committee of the general court, may delay 14 the project completion date for construction delays or other unforeseen circumstances provided any 15 such delay be no more than one year. - 16
+13 VIII.
+The governor, with the approval of the fiscal committee of the general court, may delay 14 the project completion date for construction delays or other unforeseen circumstances provided any 15 such delay be no more than one year.